Authors & Speakers - The FOLD

 Bio

-Bianca Marais is a bestselling author, award-winning creative writing instructor, and cohost of the popular podcast, The Sh*t No One Tells You About Writing.
+Bianca Marais is an author and cohost of the popular podcast, The Shit No One Tells You About Writing.

 Headshot of a White woman with blonde hair wearing a white turtleneck sweater.